 Surface Book 3: release date

-Even a yearly upgrade cycle might be too frequent for a laptop: remember there was a gap of two years between the first and second model.
-Maybe October 2019 would be a better bet for a Surface Book 3 launch, though Microsoft certainly won't want to get left behind.
+Remember there was a gap of two years between the first and second model.
+We did think October 2019 would be a better bet for a Surface Book 3 launch, and that's now been confirmed with news of the event on the 2nd.

 You might not remember now, but there was a specs refresh for the first Surface Book in October 2016 – could that be the plan again for the Surface Book 2?
 A Surface Book 2.5 if you like.
-We'll have to wait and see if Microsoft schedules an event in the calendar.
+We'll have to wait and see.

 Surface Book 3: price